Scree Lake

 Scree Lake is an alpine lake in Custer County, Idaho, United States, located in the White Cloud Mountains in the Sawtooth National Recreation Area.
 While no trails lead to the lake, it can be accessed from Sawtooth National Forest trail 047.

-Scree Lake is northeast of Merriam Peak, upstream of Baker Lake and Noisy Lakes, and downstream of Shallow Lake.
+Scree Lake is northeast of Merriam Peak, upstream of Quiet, Baker and Noisy Lakes, and downstream of Shallow Lake.